-However, it is advisable to pre-process vocal material (speech), i.e. in the same way as it is captured by studio microphones, with dedicated VOCAL processors positioned between the microphone and the mixer for the signal on air (see figure).
+However, it is advisable to pre-process vocal material (speech), i.e. in the same way as it is captured by studio microphones, with dedicated VOCAL processors positioned between the microphone and the mixer for the signal on air (see figure on the right).